troglobit/troglobit.github.io/source/_posts/2015-06-30-howto-apache-with-gitweb-on-debian-8-dot-1.markdown

             /usr/lib/git-core/git-http-backend/$1
     </VirtualHost>
 ```

+Remember to enable the new sub-domain in Apache and restart the daemon:

+    a2ensite git
+    service apache2 restart

 I'm not using the default Debian GIT repo location, `/var/lib/git`, so I
 need to set the project root for both the Apache and the GitWeb config: